New Research Vessel for Virginia Institute of Marine Science

-The arrangement includes large Wet and Dry Labs which have been designed for flexibility to accommodate the many types of science that the vessel is expected to conduct.
-The 1,000 square foot main working deck allows for a 20 long ton science payload and provides a significant working platform for conducting fishing operations, over-the-side sampling and coring activities.
-There is also ample room and services to install a 20 foot science van for specialized science missions.
-The new research vessel will include an array of acoustic instrumentation for the gathering and processing of data in support of fisheries research, oceanography and geophysical sciences.
+Oceanographic outfitting includes large Wet and Dry Labs which have been designed for maximum flexibility to accommodate the many types of science that the vessel is expected to conduct.
+The 1,000 square foot main working deck allows for a 20-long-ton science payload and provides a significant working platform for conducting fishing operations, over-the-side sampling and coring activities.
+There is also ample room and services to install a 20-foot science van for specialized science missions.
+The new research vessel take’s advantage of the latest technology through transducer fairings prepared to receive an extensive array of acoustic instrumentation for the gathering and processing of data in support of fisheries research, oceanography, and geophysical sciences.
+A full size server rack, with dedicated closed loop cooling and UPS power supply has been fitted to the dry lab in anticipation of the requirements of scientific users.